milliorn/portfolio-gallery/bootstrap-portfolio/README.md

 - Bootstrap CSS and JavaScript included from CDNs
 - Font Awesome icons included from a CDN
 - Custom styles and layout using Bootstrap classes

-## Getting Started

-To get started, simply click the `Use this template` button.